 Reduce risk with Commodity Futures Hedging

-For both producers and users, hedging offers price protection against falling or rising prices.
+Commodity futures hedging offers price protection against falling or rising prices.
 By utilizing commodity futures and commodity futures options, hedgers can not only help minimize price fluctuation risk but may also, at times, gain a price advantage through positive returns from their commodity futures hedging.

 In the following example, a Corn farmer, concerned about falling Corn prices, utilizes commodity futures to hedge his crop until he is able to bring his Corn to market.
+These same principles will apply to investment portfolios such as stocks and cryptocurrencies (Bitcoin).

 Corn Spot / Cash Price